zacariec/mango/README.md

 ```

 **Shopackify Build**
-`npx shopackify build` - Will build the dist folder based on your src folder, this is useful if you don't like storing your dist
+`shopackify build` - Will build the dist folder based on your src folder, this is useful if you don't like storing your dist
 folder in your repo, or your current working directory is just src.

 **Shopackify Download**
-`npx shopackify download` - Will download the currently defined theme in your `config.yml` file.
+`shopackify download` - Will download the currently defined theme in your `config.yml` file.
 See [here](https://shopify.dev/tools/theme-kit/configuration-reference) for more information about `config.yml`

 **Shopackify Init**
-`npx shopackify init` - Will initialize the project directory with the right directory structure.
+`shopackify init` - Will initialize the project directory with the right directory structure.
 It takes in an option flag `-r` or `--recommended` this is the default, which sets up all the config files for you and `-s` or `--standard` which provides the config files, but they're not populated.

 **Shopackify Convert**
-`npx shopackify convert` - Will convert the currently downloaded theme to a working directory, you should usually run this command after directory initialization.
+`shopackify convert` - Will convert the currently downloaded theme to a working directory, you should usually run this command after directory initialization.
 Everything gets shuffled into the dev directory, with respective folder naming.

 **Shopackify Watch**
-`npx shopackify watch` - Will start watching our `src` directory with custom watchers, but makes Themekit watch our `dist` directory.
+`shopackify watch` - Will start watching our `src` directory with custom watchers, but makes Themekit watch our `dist` directory.
 Any changes in the `src` directory will be reflected/compiled in the respective place in `dist`.
 We will also write a script to `./layout/theme.liquid` which contains a live-reload script at the bottom before `</body>`.
 Feel free to delete
 this if you don't want live reload, or you don't want it in your live production build.